How to Know If You're in Perimenopause

 When Does Perimenopause Start?

-Who doesn't go through perimenopause?
-Women who have undergone partial and total hysterectomies typically go directly into early menopause, with no perimenopause experience.
+Not every person goes through perimenopause.
+Women who have experienced induced menopause — typically by undergoing partial and total hysterectomies — will usually go directly into early menopause, with no perimenopause experience.

 What Are The Symptoms of Perimenopause?

-If you're experiencing perimenopause, you might be dealing with a wide variety of symptoms, from the subtle to the intense and the frequent to the infrequent.
+If you're experiencing perimenopause, you might be dealing with a wide variety of symptoms, from the subtle to the intense, will some occurring often and others rarely.
 There's no single set of symptoms all women in perimenopause experience — everyone's biology is unique, and one symptom that you experience regularly might not impact another woman at all.

 That said, there are some fairly common symptoms that the majority of perimenopausal women report experiencing at some point in this stage: